Wayne's World! Wayne's World! Party time! Excellent! Woo-oo-oo-ooh!

 Bland-Name Product: The film's fictional Stan Mikita's Donuts is a stand-in for ubiquitous Canadian restaurant Tim Horton's Donuts.
 Mikita and Horton are both Hockey Hall-of-Famers.
 Horton played for Toronto, actor-writer Mike Myers' hometown; Mikita played his entire NHL career in Chicago, an hour from Wayne's hometown of Aurora.

 Bowdlerise: The NES version of Wayne's World toned down the language from the movie.
-One example (even discussed by The Angry Video Game Nerd) had Wayne and Garth say that they're going to see "the Lousy Beetles," whereas they said they're seeing "the Shitty Beetles" in the film.
+One example (even discussed by The Angry Video Game Nerd) had Wayne and Garth say that they're going to see "the Lousy Beatles," whereas they said they're seeing "the Shitty Beatles" in the film.

 Brass Balls: When Wayne kicks Cassandra's father in the nuts in a kung-fu duel, a pair of two Chinese medicine balls (made of metal, of course) fall out.